matn7/CS-Notes/src/main/java/deployment/LINUX.md

 touch file{A..C}.txt
 ```

-- `mkdir -p` - can be used to create entire folder paths.
+- `mkdir -p`: Can be used to create entire folder paths.
 - Don't put spaces in your filenames.
 User underscores instead.

 ### Deleting Files and Folders